stratux/stratux-setup/README.md

-Tested on RPi2, Raspbian Jessie and *Jessie Lite (requires image resize)
+Tested on RPi2, Raspbian Jessie and *Jessie Lite (requires image resize), and Odroid-C2 Ubuntu.

-This script checkouts the revision that corresponds to the latest stratux release, if want to run tip comment out, e.g. git checkout v0.8r1
+Note, this script checkouts the revision that corresponds to the latest stratux release, if want to run tip comment out, e.g. git checkout v0.8r1

 Commands